Pyotr Ilyich Tchaikovsky: Legacy

 Maes and Taruskin write that Tchaikovsky believed that his professionalism in combining skill and high standards in his musical works separated him from his contemporaries in The Five.
 Maes adds that, like them, he wanted to produce music that reflected Russian national character but which did so to the highest European standards of quality.
 Tchaikovsky, according to Maes, came along at a time when the nation itself was deeply divided as to what that character truly was.
 Like his country, Maes writes, it took him time to discover how to express his Russianness in a way that was true to himself and what he had learned.
 Because of his professionalism, Maes says, he worked hard at this goal and succeeded.
-The composer's friend, music critic Herman Laroche, wrote of The Sleeping Beauty that the score contained "an element deeper and more general than color, in the internal structure of the music, above all in the foundation of the element of melody.
+The composer's friend the music critic Herman Laroche wrote of The Sleeping Beauty that the score contained "an element deeper and more general than color, in the internal structure of the music, above all in the foundation of the element of melody.
 This basic element is undoubtedly Russian".

 Tchaikovsky was inspired to reach beyond Russia with his music, according to Maes and Taruskin.
 His exposure to Western music, they write, encouraged him to think it belonged to not just Russia but also the world at large.
-Volkov adds that this mindset made him think seriously about Russia's place in European musical culture—the first Russian composer to do so.
+Solomon Volkov adds that this mindset made him think seriously about Russia's place in European musical culture—the first Russian composer to do so.
 It steeled him to become the first Russian composer to acquaint foreign audiences personally with his own works, Warrack writes, as well as those of other Russian composers.
 In his biography of Tchaikovsky, Anthony Holden recalls the dearth of Russian classical music before Tchaikovsky's birth, then places the composer's achievements into historical perspective: "Twenty years after Tchaikovsky's death, in 1913, Igor Stravinsky's The Rite of Spring erupted onto the musical scene, signaling Russia's arrival into 20th-century music.
 Between these two very different worlds, Tchaikovsky's music became the sole bridge".

 Voice recording

 A recording was made in Moscow in January 1890, by Julius Block on behalf of Thomas Edison.
-A transcript of the recording follows:
+A transcript of the recording follows (identification of the speakers is speculative):

-According to musicologist Leonid Sabaneyev, Tchaikovsky was not comfortable with being recorded for posterity and tried to shy away from it.
-On an apparently separate visit from the one related above, Block asked the composer to play something on a piano or at least say something.
-Tchaikovsky refused.
-He told Block, "I am a bad pianist and my voice is raspy.
+According to the musicologist Leonid Sabaneyev, Tchaikovsky was uncomfortable with being recorded for posterity and tried to shy away from it.
+On an apparently separate visit from the one related above, Block asked him to play something on the piano or at least say something.
+He refused, telling Block: "I am a bad pianist and my voice is raspy.
 Why should one eternalize it?"